SUNIL LAXMAN LAB

 Welcome to our lab at the Institute for Stem Cell Science and Regenerative Medicine (DBT-inStem), Bangalore.

 Research statement: The goal of our research is to identify the rules, chemical logic and organizational principles of metabolic networks in cells.
 How does metabolism function as the ultimate form of biological information flow, to drive the chemical processes required for life?
 To understand this, we study how some metabolites are formed, and are sensed within and between cells.
-We also study systems level principles of metabolic network organization, build frameworks to understand metabolic exchange between cells, and how the evolution of metabolic pathways might have determined these resource allocation strategies.
-Natural extensions of these studies are to understand extreme biology in model and non-model organisms.
-We are also using metabolic engineering of cells for regenerative biology, food, synthetic biology and environmental biotechnology.
+We also study systems level organizations of metabolic networks, build frameworks to understand metabolic exchange and resource allocation strategies within and between cells.
+Extensions of these studies are to understand extreme biology and in metabolic engineering of cells for regenerative biology, food, synthetic biology and environmental biotechnology.

-Beyond our scientific discoveries, we are passionate about training the next generation of scientists.
+We are passionate about training the next generation of scientists.
 Past members have gone on to successful careers in research, teaching, industry, policy and entrepreneurship (see people).
-The lab has exciting opportunities for cutting-edge, interdisciplinary research at the interface of biology and engineering, and we are always interested in hearing from prospective students and postdocs who want to join our team.
+The lab has opportunities for cutting-edge, interdisciplinary research at the interface of biology and engineering.
+We are always interested in hearing from prospective students and postdocs who want to join our

 Our research:

-(5) Extreme biology and synthetic biology to make complex metabolites.
+(5) Extreme biology, synthetic biology for complex biosynthesis.

 Collaborations with industry: